 The licensing act states that a technician cannot achieve counselor status without meeting the stated requirements.
 That said, a person can't rise through the ranks from technician to LADAC without first seeking higher education.

-Finally, the board requires that all prospective licensees be at least 21 years of age.
+Finally, the Arkansas Substance Abuse Certification Board requires that all prospective licensees be at least 21 years of age.

 Counselor Testing & Examination Process

 After completing your work requirements and your degree, you must take two examinations.
 There's a written exam and an oral exam.
 You may take the written test with National Board for Certified Counselors (NBCC).
 From there, you may submit passing results to the Arkansas Board of Examiners in Counseling (ABEC).

 The oral exam must be taken with the ABEC directly and may be scheduled after the NBCC test.

 Beyond meeting the Arkansas substance abuse certification requirements, counselors can enhance their employment prospects by getting national certification.
 The National Certification Commission for Addiction Professionals issues three levels of certification.